blitzcode/hue-dashboard/README.md

 * This time there's nothing really special to do, basically `stack build` should work.
 No special options required.
 Hue Dashboard itself builds relatively quickly, but the dependencies will require the same careful tweaking and babysitting as with building Stack
 * Once building is done, verify with `stack exec hue-dashboard` that everything works
 * It's recommended to setup Hue Dashboard as a daemon so it automatically starts when the RPi is powered up.
 I used [daemontools](https://cr.yp.to/daemontools.html), also see [this](https://info-beamer.com/blog/running-info-beamer-in-production) great tutorial
-* Since moving the Hue Dashboard executable to a different location or invoking Stack from another user etc. can be a bit tricky at this point, using the following as then `run` script for the daemon might be easiest:
+* Since moving the Hue Dashboard executable to a different location or invoking Stack from another user etc. can be a bit tricky at this point, using the following as the `run` script for the daemon might be easiest:
 ```
 #!/bin/sh
 cd /home/pi/hue-dashboard/